AlexRmlt/ethicbot-rasa/data/nlu.md

 - [I](stakeholder) witnessed a robbery

 ## intent:stakeholdergroup
+- There are [the children](stakeholder) of the orphanage which is struggling for funding
 - [Four expedition agents](stakeholder) are trapped in a mine.
 - [Four other persons](stakeholder) are trapped in the mine.
 - [Five people](stakeholder:five people)Five people